Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Here, there are some significant differences between both.
 They both allow a high level of customization, but their limits are different.

 In light of this, Finpension Vested Benefits offers significantly better vested benefits portfolios!
-You can invest more in stocks, and you have a much better capacity to invest in foreign currency instruments.
+You have a better capacity to invest in foreign currency instruments.

 VIAC lets you choose between cash and bonds for the part not invested in stocks.
 If you opt for cash, you could reduce slightly your fees, but you may reduce your returns depending on the current bond interest rates.

-VIAC still offers excellent conditions compared to all the other vested benefits.
+VIAC still offers good conditions compared to all the other vested benefits.
 However, they do not provide a better account when you compare it with Finpension Vested Benefits.

 Fees – VIAC vs Finpension Vested Benefits

 Fees are the only thing you control when you invest in stocks.
-So, it is essential to optimize fees if you invest in the long term.
+So, optimizing fees if you invest in the long term is essential.
 So, we must compare the fees of VIAC vs Finpension Vested Benefits.

 The most important fees for your retirement accounts are the management fees.
 These are the fees you will pay every year on your invested amount.
-This is significantly more than flat fees in the long term.
+In the long term, these are significantly more than flat fees.
 But many people ignore them because they are small numbers.

 Finpension Vested Benefits has a fixed fee of 0.49% per year.
-On top of that, some of their funds have extra fees (real estate, for instance).
-But you can choose not to use them, putting the base fee at precisely 0.49% per year.
+Some of their funds have extra fees (real estate, for instance), but you can choose not to use them, putting the base fee at precisely 0.49% per year.

 VIAC has a base administration fee of 0.52%, which is only due on the invested assets.
 This fee is also capped at 0.40% for the total portfolio.
 Then, there are some fees for the funds used in each portfolio.